Resurrection: Hope for everyday life

 Biblical Evidence

-Belief in the resurrection is anchored primarily in the New Testament.
-Jesus described himself as the resurrection and the life: "I am the resurrection and the life.
-He who believes in me will live, even if he dies; and he who lives and believes in me will never die" (John 11,25-26).
+The belief in the resurrection is primarily rooted in the New Testament.
+Jesus described himself as the resurrection and the life: “I am the resurrection and the life.
+The one who believes in me, though he die, yet shall he live; and whoever lives by believing in me shall never die.”
+(Joh 11,25-26).

-Paul also writes about the hope of the resurrection that Jesus spoke of: "But we do not want you to be uninformed, brothers and sisters, about those who are asleep, so that you will not grieve as others do who have no hope.
-For if we believe that Jesus died and rose again, even so God will bring with him those who are asleep in Jesus" (1.
-Thessalonians 4,13-14).
+Paul also writes about the hope of the resurrection, of which Jesus spoke: “Brothers and sisters, we do not want you to be uninformed about those who have fallen asleep, so that you do not grieve like the rest of mankind, who have no hope.
+For since we believe that Jesus died and rose again, even so God will bring with him those who have fallen asleep in Jesus.”
+(1. Thess 4,13-14).

 We believe in Jesus' resurrection, so we trust that He will also raise all who believe in Him back to life at the time when Jesus returns to earth.
 Christians who have died will be resurrected and Christians who are alive will be transformed and ascend into the clouds to meet the Lord at His return and will be with Him forever.

-The most important difference between our present body and our future resurrection body will be that we will be imperishable, glorious, powerful and spiritual - and we will look like Christ: "As we have borne the image of the earthly, so shall we also bear the image of the heavenly.
-Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed; and that in a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
-For this corruptible must put on the incorruptible, and this mortal must put on immortality" (1.
-Corinthians 15,49-53).
+The most important difference between our present body and our future resurrection body will be that we will be imperishable, glorious, powerful, and spiritual—and we will look like Christ: “As we have borne the image of the earthly body, so shall we also bear the image of the heavenly body.
+Listen, I tell you a mystery: We will not all sleep, but we will all be changed—in a flash, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, the dead will rise imperishable, and we will be changed.
+For the perishable must put on the imperishable, and the mortal must put on immortality.”
+(1. Kor 15,49-53).

 Here Paul uses another expression, namely, putting on new clothes.
 We will receive new, glorious bodies, transformed by the Holy Spirit.